-- 46.1 The directors may appoint a person as a director to fill a casual vacancy of a Member-nominated Director, provided the person so appointed: - (a) is a Primary Member; and - (b) gives the Company their signed consent to act as a director of the Company; and is not ineligible to be a director under the Corporations Act or the ACNC Act. - 46.2 A director appointed under this clause 46 shall hold office until the next Annual General Meeting. - 47 Election of chairperson - 47.1 The directors must elect a director as the Company's Elected Chairperson at the directors' meeting following the Annual General Meeting of the Company who, subject to clause 47.2 will hold office until the directors' meeting following the next Annual General Meeting of the Company.
+- 46.1 Any Member-nominated Director appointed to fill a casual vacancy under clause 43.4 shall hold office until the next Annual General Meeting. - 47 Election of chairperson - 47.1 The directors must elect a director as the Company's Elected Chairperson at the directors' meeting following the Annual General Meeting of the Company who, subject to clause 47.2 will hold office until the directors' meeting following the next Annual General Meeting of the Company.
 The Elected Chairperson will be eligible for re-election. - 47.2 The Elected Chairperson may be removed from their office as Elected Chairperson by directors' resolution.
 The Elected Chairperson is not entitled to vote on the resolution.
-In such circumstances, the office of Elected Chairperson becomes vacant and the directors must elect one of their number to fill that vacancy until the directors' meeting following the next Annual General Meeting. - 48 Election of deputy chairperson - 48.1 The directors must elect one of their number as the Company's Elected Deputy Chairperson at the directors' meeting following the Annual General Meeting who, subject to clause 48.2, will hold office until the directors' meeting following the next Annual General Meeting of the Company.
-The Elected Deputy Chairperson will be eligible for re-election.

-- 48.2 The Elected Deputy Chairperson may be removed from their office as Elected Deputy Chairperson by directors' resolution.
+In such circumstances, the office of Elected

+Chairperson becomes vacant and the directors must elect one of their number to fill that vacancy until the directors' meeting following the next Annual General Meeting.

+48 Election of deputy chairperson

+- 48.1 The directors must elect one of their number as the Company's Elected Deputy Chairperson at the directors' meeting following the Annual General Meeting who, subject to clause 48.2, will hold office until the directors' meeting following the next Annual General Meeting of the Company.
+The Elected Deputy Chairperson will be eligible for re-election. - 48.2 The Elected Deputy Chairperson may be removed from their office as Elected Deputy Chairperson by directors' resolution.
 The Elected Deputy Chairperson is not entitled to vote on the resolution.
-In such circumstances the office of Elected Deputy Chairperson becomes vacant and the directors must elect one of their number to fill that vacancy until the directors' meeting following the next Annual General Meeting. - 49 Term of office - 49.1 Subject to clause 50, all directors, will hold office until the conclusion of the third Annual General Meeting after the meeting at which they are elected but are eligible for re-election in accordance with this constitution.
+In such circumstances the office of Elected Deputy Chairperson becomes vacant and the directors must elect one of their number to fill that vacancy until the directors' meeting following the next Annual General Meeting.

+49 Term of office

+- 49.1 Subject to clause 50, all directors, will hold office until the conclusion of the third Annual General Meeting after the meeting at which they are elected but are eligible for re-election in accordance with this constitution.
 The directors have the discretion to vary the term of appointment of directors within the range of one to three years for the purpose of achieving rolling terms.
 The guiding principle is that the longest serving director in each category would come up for election first.
-If two directors in the same category have equal tenure the decision will be determined by lot, if required. - 49.2 At each Annual General Meeting any director appointed by the directors to fill a casual vacancy or as an additional director must retire. - 49.3 A director who has held office for a continuous period of 12 years or more may only be re-appointed or re-elected by a Special Resolution. - 50 When a director stops being a director
+If two directors in the same category have equal tenure the decision will be determined by lot, if required. - 49.2 At each Annual General Meeting any director appointed by the directors to fill a casual vacancy or as an additional director must retire. - 49.3 A director who has held office for a continuous period of 12 years or more may only be re-appointed or re-elected by a Special Resolution.

+50 When a director stops being a director